Dedimoe/book---server-side-and-client-side/README.md

 #### Isomorphic

-What if we use Node.js as our server so we can run the same JavaScript code on both ends?
+What if we use [Node.js](https://en.wikipedia.org/wiki/Node.js) as our server so we can run the same JavaScript code on both ends?
 Now, we have all our routes defined in a single react-router configuration and we don't need to duplicate our rendering code.
 This is 'the holy grail' so to speak.
 The server sends the exact same markup as we would end up with if the page transition had happened on the client.
 This solution is optimal in terms of SEO.

 ##### Downsides:

 - Server must (be able to) run JavaScript.
-I've experimented with Java in conjunction with Nashorn, but it's not working for me.
+I've experimented with Java in conjunction with [Nashorn](https://en.wikipedia.org/wiki/Nashorn_(JavaScript_engine)), but it's not working for me.
 In practice, it mostly means you must use a Node.js based server.
-- Many tricky environmental issues (using window on server-side, etc.)
+- Many tricky environmental issues (using ``window`` on server-side, etc.)
 - Steep learning curve

 #### Which should I use?